Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Step 5 – Negotiation Phase

-Negotiations can also extend towards the procurement manager offering concessions towards the supplier in the hopes of doing more business in the future.
+Negotiations can also extend towards the procurement manager offering concessions to the supplier in the hopes of doing more business in the future.

-During the negotiations phase, the negotiator should consider asking the following:
+During the negotiation phase, the negotiator should consider asking the following:

 - Is there an ample amount of supplies for the order?